Luck favors the prepared mind.

 Prepare your body

-Try to spend a perfect day, or at least a perfect morning, before your job interview.
-Do what you like to do.
-Go for a walk to the nature, or watch your favorite TV series.
+You should try to spend a perfect day, or at least a perfect morning, before going to your job interview.
+Devote yourself to things you enjoy doing, some relaxing stuff.
+Go for a walk to the nature, take a dog to the park, or watch your favorite TV series.
 Do something that will help your body to relax and feel good.

-Go to bed early the day before your job interview (if you can) and have a tasty breakfast (but not one that would make you excessively full and tired, which would have a negative impact on your concentration).
+What is more, you should go to bed early the day before your job interview (if you can) and have a tasty breakfast.
+But do not eat something that will make you excessively full and tired–eat something light that will keep you fresh and energized.

 Get the right information

-You should research about the employer, their values and goals, the job description.
-You should try to understand what they seek in a good candidate for the position.
+You should research about the employer, their values and goals, and you should study the job description in detail.
+You should do all of this while trying to understand what they seek in a good candidate for the position.

-Then you should try to find out what questions they will ask you in an interview (Interview Penguin will help you with that), and how to answer the questions, demonstrating your skills and the value you can bring to their team.
+Then you should try to find out what questions they will ask you in an interview (Interview Penguin will help you with that), and how to answer the questions while demonstrating your skills and the value you can bring to the company.

-You should also double check the route to the interview, the schedule, and the transport options, to be sure there won’t be any negative surprises on a big day.
+You should also double check the route to the interview, the schedule, and the transport options, to be sure that you won’t encounter any negative surprises on a big day.

 Prepare in your mind